A Pythagoras Investigation Using GeoGebra

 I had set out to increase my confidence with my use of GeoGebra.
 Richard set the course out in such a way that not only did you learn the mechanisms of GeoGebra, but it allowed you to think of other uses for the same applications.
 The reactions of the students at school to the (files) have∞∞ been great and it has given them more insight into some concepts that they always find difficult.
 Susan Hoy, 26/05/2015

 Do your students make genuine mathematical discoveries?
+Would you like them to?
 Can you see how well-constructed GeoGebra investigations can help?
-Would you use a version of this Pythagoras investigation?
-We'd love your thoughts below!
-(Your email address will not be required)